 Data Source: FINRA

-Increasing leverage has turned out to have not been a bad move for account holders.
-The markets are up significantly since March 2020.
+Increasing leverage has turned out to have not been a bad move for account holders, the markets are up significantly since March 2020.
 During the period, the Fed’s policies of interest rate suppression and yield curve control helped to reduce the cost of money and held it low.
-Investors, some for the first time, waved in as much stock as they could; they borrowed on margin and increased their holdings even more.
+Investors, some for the first time, waved in as much stock as they could, enjoyed the results, and then added even more to their holdings.
 The nature of additional margin buying is that it helps drives up prices.
-Higher prices, give account holders more collateral that can then be leveraged further.
+Higher prices give account holders more collateral that can then be leveraged further.
 It’s a known accelerator of price movement.
 It also drives up risks -- long periods of dropping margin debt can be associated with sell-offs as accounts unwind stocks held with borrowed money.

 Should Investors be Cautious?

 One might suggest investors always exercise prudence and caution; however, one data point is not a trend.
 Investors should check back on margin debt when the August numbers are released in mid-September.
 If a trend is developing, it may alter the strength of the market.
 The decline may very well be a summer pause in trading activity and a one-off number to ignore.

 Easy money and available leverage help to finance higher asset prices.
 This includes everything from stocks, to real estate, and to some extent even used cars.